 Protein is one of those things, in my opinion, and I’ve been in this game for 20 years; I stand by the fact you can’t have too much protein.

-Most athletes, if you are training at all, need more protein than a regular couch potato.
+If you are training at all, most athletes need more protein than a regular couch potato.

-On top of that you know when we look at the quality of protein you are getting.
+On top of that, you know, when we look at the protein quality you are getting.
 Remember, quality over quantity.
-Sometimes its good that you supplement your protein intake with the whey protein or a branch chain of amino acids, instead of just relying on food because a lot of the food that we eat these days is not good for us as well.
+Sometimes it’s good that you supplement your protein intake with whey protein or a branch chain of amino acids instead of just relying on food because a lot of the food we eat these days is not suitable for us.

 Keep the protein in the diet up as much as you can.

-My Ripped in 42 clients are getting insane results fast and crazy.
+My Ripped in 42 clients is getting insane results fast and crazy.

 They improve in recovery, improve new system health, everything.